stream-protocol/stream-pay-pos/docs/src/core/transaction-request/MERCHANT_INTEGRATION.md

 slug: /core/transaction-request/merchant-integration
 ---

-This section describes how a merchant can integrate Stream Pay / Solana Pay transaction requests into their payments flow.
+This section describes how a merchant can integrate Solana Pay transaction requests into their payments flow.

-This guide walks through an example of how you can configure a server to respond to a Stream Pay / Solana Pay  transaction request to initiate a simple native SOL or USDC transfer.
+This guide walks through an example of how you can configure a server to respond to a Solana Pay transaction request to initiate a simple native SOL transfer.

 A complete example can be found [here][4].